top of page

 Health and Nutrition

-Maintaining a balanced diet is crucial, especially if you are breastfeeding.
-Nutrition directly impacts your energy levels and milk production.
+Maintaining a balanced diet is crucial.
+Nutrition directly impacts your energy levels and overall well being.
 As schedules change, aim to nourish yourself with healthy foods.

-Meal prepping can be a game-changer.
+Meal prepping can be a game changer.
 Preparing meals in advance allows you to focus on your baby without stressing about what to eat.
-A study showed that families who plan meals reported feeling less anxious and more in control.
 Keep healthy snacks, like fruits or nuts, within reach for energy boosts during those long days.

 Make Time for Connection